 Help your child to manage their feelings

-You're the best person to help your child deal with their feelings.
-You can do this by watching and listening to your child, to pick up on their cues.
+You're the best person to help your baby deal with their feelings.
+This is because you have spent time getting to know your baby and their cues.

-As they become toddlers, children learn ways to soothe themselves.
+As they become toddlers, children will learn ways to soothe themselves.
 They could do this by:

 - cuddling a teddy

 Your toddler or young child will still need your help to cope with their intense feelings.
 You can help by noticing their feelings and staying calm.
 You can respond by:

 - comforting your baby when they seem uncertain

 - asking yourself what your baby is feeling right now - are they annoyed, frightened, frustrated or sad?